swiss-territorial-data-lab/proj-dolines/README.md

 python scripts/assess_results.py config/<config file>
 ```

-For each method, the metrics are given for the geological type for which it was the best method based on the F2 score.
+For each method, the metrics are given for the lithological type for which it was the best method based on the F2 score.

 ### IGN method